dotnet/designs/accepted/2022/enable-512-vectors.md

 - `e` defines an expression that the JIT will lift up in an appropriate masking. `e` must be a boolean expression, and is restricted to the standard boolean comparision operations.

-- If `e` does not type check to a boolean expression, and uses expressions other than boolean comparision operations and `x`, the JIT will throw `OperationNotSupportedError`.
+- If `e` does not type check to a boolean expression, and uses expressions other than boolean comparison operations and `x`, the JIT will throw `OperationNotSupportedError`.

 There are more advanced uses of a true "embedded DSL" and if the idea seems applicable, we can extend `KExpr` to handle many more interesting cases (at the cost of more advanced lifting from C# expression to something the JIT can work with).